Anomaly Detection

 prediction interval.
 Observations that fall outside this interval will

-be considered anomalies and will have a value of 1 in the
+be considered anomalies and will have a value of True

 4. Plot anomalies